jdclav/Player-piano/converter/pcode.md

 - t : The absolute time from time zero this command should take place in microseconds as a 64 bit integer.
 - l : The longevity of the command.
 This will be how long a move should take in totality from the start of the command to the end of motion in microseconds as a 64 bit integer.

+## Pedal Command

+# Description

+This command signals that a pedal will be depressed.

+# Breakdown

+TBD

+## Repeat Command

+# Description

+This command points to a command and jumps to that command.
+It also specifies how many times to repeat or if it should wait for a external stop trigger.

+# Breakdown

+TBD